 We use the Active Parenting curriculum Crossroads of Parenting and Divorce by Susan Blyth Boyan and Ann Marie Termini.
-Five sessions of classroom work, video clips, guest speakers, and discussion cover the following::
+Five classes with classroom work, video clips, guest speakers, and discussion cover the following:

 - Parenting concerns and the importance of letting your child love both parents.